stefaweb/Q17-Amplifier/Q17-TURBO-1.2/README.md

 <b>Q17-TURBO project (200W @ 8 Ohms).</b><br>

 The natural evolution of the Q17-Mini, this time with two pairs of power transistors, better thermal management, better technical characteristics and the same sound signature with more punch.

+An amplifier that will warm up even the coldest speakers.
 <br>
 <br>
 ![Q17-Turbo-1 2](https://github.com/stefaweb/Q17-Amplifier/assets/12907102/43840532-3415-4e17-b094-0514e58fedf2)<br>